epfl-ada/ada-2023-project-klech/README.md

 - Does Falcon 7B pursue page-paths that are sensical to human researchers?
 - Can Falcon 7B explain its Wikispeedia decisions in a way that is sensical to human researchers?
 - Does Falcon 7B employ the same 'zoom-out' to hub, 'zoom-in' to spoke Wikispeedia strategy as humans?
-- How does Falcon 7B's rounds-to-target compare to human players?
+- How does Falcon 7B's rounds-to-goal compare to human players?
 - To what extent does Falcon 7B's strategy and performance change over successive games with the same origin-goal pair?
 - How often does Falcon 7B 'backtrack' compared to humans?